hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 These are rough notes which I may use to help create a polished Article series on the topic once I am done.

+**April 18, 2022**

+Course this evening is "Getting into the Serverless Mindset".
+Short.
+Notes:

+Serverless means:

+- No server management
+- flexible scaling
+- automated high availability
+- no idle capacity

+When you are designing your architecture, don't focus on the question: "What's the data that I am storing and what operations do i need to perform against that?"
+Instead, ask yourself this: "What are the events that should trigger an action in my system?"

+parallelization can be utilized with serverless computing to make huge improvements in processing efficiency, for relatively the same cost as a traditional processing approach that would take much longer.
+Pywren is an open source project that allows you to do extremely high throughput computing jobs using Lambda as the compute engine behind the scenes.

+The way you manage environments and deployments is different with serverless computing.
+Every developer can have their own dev environment.
+You can have a separate demo environment for every feature under development.

+Again, this was a short course and really just an overview. took 30 minutes.

 **April 16, 2022**

 Interesting observation - the total length of this learning path appears to have grown from 30+ hours to 41.5 hours.
 The listed duration at the Developer Learning Plan page is not correct for the last course I completed (states it as 10 minutes when it was about 22 minutes).